Geomedge/Camera-Quality-Reducer/README.md

 ## Important:
 Releases are only full number versions **V1.xx** (Such as V1.3, 1.4, etc)!
 Versions like V1.03.1 **WILL NOT RECIEVE A RELEASE!**
+New SAU system released with V1.04.1 - Previous Versions don't require it!
 ## Versions:
+#### V1.04.1 - SAU1.03:
+- Added Menus in Menu Bar - Settings and Version
+- Testing Themes
+- New UI Sys SAU1.03
 #### V1.03.2:
 - Added A Menu Bar
 - Added Support Links